robsalamat/UFOs/README.md

 The **dynamic table on the right** will change and only show **relevant data** according to inputs typed on the **filter parameters on the left.**

-We can filter data using only one  or more of the parameters (Date, City, State, Country, Shape).
-Shown below is an example of sightings filtered using Ontario (state) and Canada (Country).
+We can filter data using only one  or up to all of the parameters (Date, City, State, Country, Shape).
+Shown below is an example of sightings filtered using Ontario (state) and Canada (Country):

 ![](Static/images/search_result.PNG)

 ## III.
 Summary

-The summary addresses one drawback of this webpage (2 pt)

-The summary addresses two additional recommendations for further development (4 pt)
+While the webpage is functioning well, there are still some points for improvement.

+### A. Limitations

+- The data is constrained to the avaialable data set.

+- The inputs are case sensitive, so any wrong capitalization will not give the desired data.

+- We cannot see the availabilities of the inputs for filtering.
+There will be states, cities, etc. with no sighting records but we will just know it once we type it in.

+### B. Recommendations

+- There should be a webscraping function that updates the data.

+- The filters can have dropdown options to avoid case sensitivity mistakes and unavailable data.